oscarmlage/oscarmlagecom/src/content/heros/hero1.md

 date: 2022-02-28T22:25:30Z
 draft: false
 image: avatar2.jpg
----

-Welcome to my place.
+text: Welcome to my place.
 I love development - in general - techie world and to try new things.
 Hope you enjoy the content here! ❤️ ☕
+---